arturomendez97/Laboratory1/README.md

 <h1>
-This repository's purpose is to create my resumé in html format
+This repository's purpose is to create my resume in html format
 </h1>

 <h2>